 (15.110) |

-Each of the transformations applied to the bidiagonal matrix is also applied to the matrices and which finally yield the and matrices after convergence.
+Each of the transformations applied to the bidiagonal matrix is also

 So far for the algorithm outline.
 Without the very details the following sections briefly describe each part of the singular value decomposition.